Austinbyrne46/22582053-Fin_metrics-/README.md

     ## BM_Return                        19.5202
     ## ASISA_Return                     24.8296

-My fund = My fund has a very high annual return of 21% which is higher than both the benchmark capped SWIX and the actively managed ASISA.
+My fund has a very high annual return of 21% which is higher than both the benchmark capped SWIX and the actively managed ASISA.
 My fund also has an extremely low standard deviation of 0.726% which means that my fund holds very little risk.
 Furthermore, the Sharpe ratio of 28.9 is extraordinarily high.

-The benchmark fund = The benchmark fund has very decent annual returns of 14.43%.
+The benchmark fund has very decent annual returns of 14.43%.
 Furthermore the benchmark as expected has a low annualized standard deviation of 0.69%.
 Thus, meaning the benchmark holds very little risk.
 Once again, the Sharpe ration of 19.52 is extraordinarily high.

-The active managers = The actice managers have on average an annualized return of 8.1%, this is fairly good but is lagging behind my fund at 21% and the benchmark at 14.43%.
+The active managers have on average an annualized return of 8.1%, this is fairly good but is lagging behind my fund at 21% and the benchmark at 14.43%.

 # Question 2: Currency Hedging Analysis